mcore1976/arduino-led-banner/README.md

 To upload text for display use Putty terminal (or other serial port terminal) and connect to virtual Serial Port of ATTINY85 Digispark ( /ttyACM0 on linux or COMxx on Windows ).
 You can also use FTDI232 USB-to-Serial converter and connect to ports of DIGISPARK D3, D4, GND if using SoftSerial version.

 Type the text using keyboard and press ENTER.
-It will be stored in EEPROM memory of ARDUINO.
+It will be stored in EEPROM memory or RAM memory of ARDUINO (depending on INO script selected).
-After ARDUINO disconnected from the PC and connected to USB PowerBank, the device will display scrolling text uploaded from USB / virtual Serial Port.
+In EEPROM version after ARDUINO disconnected from the PC and connected to USB PowerBank, the device will display scrolling text uploaded from USB / virtual Serial Port.

-Also there is a version that stores text to be displayed into RAM memory of ATTINY.
+For more frequent message uploading there is a version that stores text to be displayed into RAM memory of ATTINY.
 It allows unlimited cycles of writes so it can be used for automatic batched display of some news etc.
 In RAM version - you can connect LED banner to Raspberry Pi  and upload new text message from Raspberry every few seconds to RAM of Digispark :
 - set the virtual USB to serial port speed to 9600 baud chmod o+rw /dev/ttyUSB0